scandum/wolfsort/README.md

 Proof of concept
 ----------------
-Wolfsort is primarily a proof of concept, currently it only properly supports unsigned 32 bit integers.
+Wolfsort is primarily a proof of concept for a hybrid radix / comparison sort, currently it only supports unsigned 32 bit integers.

+Other radix sorts of interest are [ska sort](https://github.com/skarupke/ska_sort) and [Robin Hood Sort](https://github.com/mlochbaum/rhsort).

 I'll briefly mention other sorting algorithms listed in the benchmark code / graphs.